Asylum seekers and refugees from Ukraine

 - The D-number can be used to access your health information.

 In order to access healthcare in Norway, you must register as an asylum seeker.
 You can now register as an asylum seeker (politiet.no) in 18 locations around the country.
 Contact the local police where you are in order to register.

 When you arrive in Norway, you must be tested for tuberculosis (fhi.no).
 This applies to anyone who comes from a country where tuberculosis is prevalent.
 You will be examined within two weeks of your arrival.

-If you are over the age of 15, you will be examined via an X-ray of your lungs.
-If you are under the age of 15, a blood sample will be taken from you instead.
-Children under 6 months do not need to be tested for tuberculosis.
-All treatment for tuberculosis is free of charge.
+If you are over the age of 10, you will be examined via an X-ray of the lungs.
+If you are under the age of 10, an assessment will be made by health personnel.
+Read more about the tuberculosis examination of children (PDF).

 You will recover from tuberculosis

 All vaccination is voluntary in Norway.
 Everyone over the age of 15 will be offered a coronavirus vaccine after arriving (fhi.no) in Norway.